NAME, HEAD OFFICE, OBJECTIVES, DURATION

 6) The Executive Committee is presided over by the President, or in the case of his absence, by the Vice President.
 In the absence of both, by the most senior member present.

 7) The Executive Committee is convened by law four times each year and at any time that the President, or in his place, the Vice President, considers it to be opportune, and on the request of least one-third of the members.
-It carries out its deliberations in the presence of the majority of its members and the vote in favour of the majority of those taking part.
+Meetings conducted in tele/video conference through telematic means are considered constituted in a valid manner.
+The Executive Committee carries out its deliberations in the presence of the majority of its members and the vote in favour of the majority of those taking part.
 In the case of an equal vote, the President’s vote counts twice.
 Among the members of the Executive Committee, no provision is made for delegation and the absent member does not have the right to vote.

 8) The Executive Committee may also request the participation at its meetings of experts or consultants, including those from outside the Association, as well as internally.
 However, these do not have the right to vote.